rsmaller/carg/README.md

 The %s formatter corresponds to the argument struct `myString` and the %d formatter corresponds to the struct `myInt`.

+If you need to have spaces in your string, be sure to use the `%[^\n]` formatter instead of `%s`.
+String arguments with spaces need to be delimited with double quotes.

-Assuming the resulting program is ran with the following arguments:
+Assuming the resulting program is run with the following arguments:

 ```
 example.exe -v yes -i 5